-What is retirement pay and how do I qualify for it?
+What is retirement pay, and how do I qualify for Veterans retirement pay?
 This has become a hot topic recently which I have been helping veterans who are retired and fall under the 50% threshold for VA pay benefits.
 I am often asked how this affect what they are already receiving.
 With the VA speeding up the time they are competing claims and the success VA Claims Insider is having with claim submissions, there are more veterans becoming eligible for this service.

 Today I will be going through how do you get this pay, who qualifies for retirement pay, and if you have to apply for retirement pay.